The Basics of Investing

 Investing isn’t just for the ultra-rich and successful.
 Anyone who wants to be financially stable and successful over the long term needs to know at least the basics about how to invest for the future.
 Otherwise, it’s going to be a struggle to make your money grow in the way you need it to grow to reach your life goals.

 The information below provides a basic introduction to investing and different types of savings accounts and securities you can use to make your money grow.
 If you’re currently struggling with debt, it can be almost impossible to save up and invest for your future.
 We can help you get ahead.
-Call us today at to speak to a certified credit counselor or complete a form to request help online.
+Call us today at to speak to a certified credit counselor.

 Why basic savings isn’t enough

 If you’re like most people you have a basic savings account in addition to your main checking or banking account.
 It’s where you set money aside for a rainy day.
 It even offers a small level of compound interest, so your money can grow over time.

 The problem is that the interest rate applied to almost any traditional savings account isn’t going to be enough to accomplish your long-term financial goals.
 In most cases, the rate is usually less than 1%.
 That just isn’t enough to help your money grow the way it needs to grow.

 In some cases, you may also have a Money Market Account (MMA) –or you may have this in place of a traditional savings account.
 The benefit of an MMA is that you can often get a slightly better interest rate so your money grows faster.
 On the other hand, an MMA also usually has more requirements and restrictions, such as a bigger starting deposit amount or a higher minimum balance requirement.